 Massage therapy has become a mainstay in holistic healthcare practice.
-Massage has been clinically shown to decrease pain, strengthen the immune system, lower stress levels, elevate mood, and generally improve wellness.
+Massage has been shown in clinical studies to decrease pain, strengthen the immune system, lower stress levels, elevate mood, and generally improve wellness.

 What Does a Massage Therapist Do?

-Massage therapists are trained professionals who use muscle manipulation techniques to assist clients who have any of a variety of health and wellness issues.
-Some specialize in one or more types of massage, including Swedish, trigger point, sports, or deep tissue massage.
+Massage therapists are trained professionals who use muscle manipulation techniques to assist clients with a variety of health and wellness issues.
+Some specialize in one or more types of massage, including Swedish, trigger point, sports, or deep tissue.
 Massage therapists work in a wide range of settings, including fitness centers, spas, and medical centers.
-Many self-employed massage therapists work in either their own or their clients’ homes.
+Many self-employed massage therapists work in their own homes or in their clients’ homes.

 Part of learning how to become a massage therapist involves understanding the day-to-day duties and responsibilities associated with the role.
 Though their responsibilities may vary from one client or setting to the next, most massage therapists perform the following tasks:

-Using their hands to apply varying pressure to muscles and other tissues in the body
+- Using their hands to apply varying pressure to muscles and other tissues

 Steps to Become a Massage Therapist

-For those interested in becoming a massage therapist, the steps can vary from one state to the next.
+For those interested in becoming a massage therapist, the steps can vary.
 Individual states, counties, and cities set their own rules, especially when it comes to licensing requirements.
-Generally, the steps include earning a postsecondary nondegree certificate, developing skills, gaining experience, obtaining licensure or other credentials, and pursuing ongoing education and professional development.
+Generally, the steps include earning a postsecondary nondegree certificate, developing relevant skills, gaining experience, obtaining licensure or other credentials, and pursuing ongoing education and professional development.

 1. Complete a Massage Therapy Program

-Though the program length can vary depending on an individual student’s needs and schedule, most can earn their massage therapy certificate in about nine months.
+Though the program length can vary depending on an individual student’s needs and schedule, most can earn their massage therapy certificate in six to 12 months, according to the American Massage Therapy Association (AMTA).
 The certificate shows that the student has mastered important concepts such as pathology, anatomy, and kinesiology and is ready to begin working in the field.

 2. Develop Key Skills